sebpiq/web-audio-boilerplate/README.md

 A couple of helpers necessary for cross-browser web audio projects :

-1) Testing audio format support
+1. Testing audio format support
-2) Unmuting `AudioContext` on iOS
+2. Unmuting `AudioContext` on iOS

-In addition of this library, for normalizing Web Audio API across browsers (prefix and method names), I recommend using @cwilso's [AudioContext-MonkeyPatch](https://github.com/cwilso/AudioContext-MonkeyPatch).
-Note that for convenience, it is already bound with the built version of the library.
+**note** : in addition of this library, I recommend using @cwilso's [AudioContext-MonkeyPatch](https://github.com/cwilso/AudioContext-MonkeyPatch) for normalizing Web Audio API across browsers (prefix and method names).
+For convenience, it is already bound with the built version of the library.

 Download